pawnu/pawnu.github.io/README.md

 7. `Deploy`
 8. `Monitor including monitoring/preventing the exploitation of vulnerability`

 Option 1 is where delivery team treat security as an afterthought or a band-aid solution to apply after an incident happens whereas Option 2 is where a DevSecOps model has been adopted.
-That is not to say that DevSecOps will guarantee that you will never be following Option 1 as there may be 'zero-day attacks' and the unexpected.
+That is not to say that DevSecOps will guarantee that you will never be following Option 1 as there may be "zero-day attacks" and the unexpected.

 The idea is that with DevSecOps, the overall cost to the organisation will decrease significantly with majority of vulnerabilties being identified through Option 2 rather than Option 1.
 Reducing Option 1 also means reducing the risk of data theft/loss, reputational damages, fines from regulatory bodies, etc.